50 Mesmerizing Attractions in the Southwest

 18. Slate Mountain trail

-It helps to get accustomed to the altitude for a day or 2 around town before embarking on this trail as the elevation climbs from 7300 feet all the way up to 8200.
-Of course, the effort is well worth it in this case for the best views of Arizona’s highest mountain range.
+It helps to adjust to the altitude for a day or 2 around town before embarking on this trail as the elevation climbs from 7300 feet all the way up to 8200.
+Of course, the hard climb is well worth it in this case for the best views of Arizona’s highest mountain range.
 This hike rewards with gigantic views as well as peace and quiet as you will be in absolute solitude.
-It is well worth the drive.
-This is pure uninterrupted nature at it’s best – what a gem!
+Uninterrupted nature at it’s best – this one is a true gem!

 Location: About 30 miles outside of Flagstaff, off of Hwy 180